biomedicalinformaticsgroup/Sargasso/docs/example_usage.rst

 Example usage
 =============

-To illustrate the usage of the *species-separator* pipeline, we will process a test data set consisting of RNA-seq reads derived from both mouse and rat.
-The test FASTQ files can be found in the directory ``pipeline_test/data/fastq/`` within the *species-separator* repository.
+To illustrate the usage of the *Sargasso* pipeline, we will process a test data set consisting of RNA-seq reads derived from both mouse and rat.
+The test FASTQ files can be found in the directory ``pipeline_test/data/fastq/`` within the *Sargasso* repository.

 We begin by constructing a tab-separated file giving the paths of the raw RNA-seq read data files for each sample in our experiment.
 This should contain one line per-sample, giving a sample name, and two comma-separated lists of FASTQ files containing paired-end RNA-seq reads (or a single comma-separated list in the case of single-end reads).
 Note that the FASTQ files are assumed to be gzipped.